fredrikwidlund/libreactorng/README.md

 ### Memory pools

-Memory pools improves performance when recurring allocating and deallocating objects of a predetermined size.
+Memory pools improves performance when frequently allocating and deallocating objects of a predetermined size.

 #### Example